Syed Ainul Hasan: Notable Publications

 He authored and contributed to several significant works, including Dastanboo (Mirza Ghalib's Persian Diary), and Sotunhay-e-Sheir-e-Nov (Trends in New Persian Poetry).
 His other notable works include Studies on Persian Language and Literature: Issues & Themes, Persian Grammar Book (designed for non-Persian-speaking students), and Mara Hua Chaand (a Hindi novel by Rajkishor translated into Urdu).
 Additionally, he edited Gauhar-e-shab Charagh-e-ismat, published by the Islamic Wonders Bureau, and authored Naqd-o-Barrasi-e-Adabiyyat-e-Khordsalan (a critical study on children’s literature) and Maulana Azad: Memare-Farhange-Hindo-Irani.

+Ideological orientation

+He is very close to RSS leadership and participated in the meetings of Muslim Rashtriya Manch (MRM).
+He also supported the controversial CAA.